Ask Chef Dennis

 There are a few simple rules for roasting meats.

-- Let the roast come to room temperature for about 30 minutes.
+• Let the roast come to room temperature for about 30 minutes.

-- Roast at a high temp 450 degrees Fahrenheit for 15 minutes (30 minutes for roasts larger than 10 pounds).
+• Roast at a high temp 450 degrees Fahrenheit for 15 minutes (30 minutes for roasts larger than 10 pounds).

-- Reduce oven temp to 325 degrees Fahrenheit and cook approximately 15 minutes per pound till the desired doneness.
+• Reduce oven temp to 325 degrees Fahrenheit and cook approximately 15 minutes per pound till the desired doneness.
 All ovens are different, and this is an estimate.
 Use a meat thermometer to ensure cooking to the desired temperature.

-- Always roast fat side up
+• Always roast with the fat side up

-- Medium Rare 145 degrees F; Well Done 160 degrees F.
+• Remove the roast from the oven: Medium Rare 135 degrees F; Medium 145 degrees; Well Done 155 degrees F.

 Should I cover my roast when cooking?

-The answer is no. And the reason is the coating of seasonings will help keep the roast moist.
+The answer is no. And the reason is that the coating of seasonings will help keep the roast moist.
 If you feel better covering the roast, do it only for the first 45 minutes of cooking, uncovering for the rest of the cooking process.

 What Should I Serve with a Pork Rib Roast?